-'The yellow monster is happy like the sun'.'I like calm' (child breaths calmly following relaxation).'Angry is red, my brother makes me angry'.
+'the yellow monster is happy like the sun' 'I like calm' child breaths calmly following relaxation.

+'Angry is red, my brother makes me angry'

-The children have been introduced to a range of books that support their understanding of how stories are structured.
-Many pf them have been able to predict what may happen next and use pictures from stories and books to explore their individual areas of interest; birds, dinosaurs, eggs etc.
+Children have been introduced to a rage of books that support both their understanding of how stories are structured, they have predicted what may happen next and used pictures from stories and books within their exploration of interest such as birds, dinosaurs and eggs.

-Children took park in World Book Day and we used the well known story of 'Handa's Surprise' by Eileen Browne to introduce a range of new fruits.
-Children raised money for 'Books to Africa' as part of our global citizenship for the rights of the child (UNICEF RRSA Award).
-We are also using books without words to encourage children to understand that pictures tell stories which is fundamental to support early reading skills.
+Children took park in world book day and we used 'Handa's surprise' to taste new fruits.
+Children raised money for 'Books to Africa' as part of our global citizenship for the rights of the child.

+We are also using books with no words to encourage children to understand that pictures tell stories which is fundamental to support early reading.

-Janine Maidment (Nursery Manager) is our Early Years Champion for WELLCOMM, both within school and across the Hall Green District.
-This is a programme which is now embedded in our daily practice to support children's language development.
+Janine Maidment is our EYC for WELLCOMM, this is a programme which is now embedded in our daily practice to support children's language development.
 The screening for WELLCOMM is used for all children to ensure a more accurate assessments of their communication skills.

-Charlotte Carter (Qualified Teacher) has also accessed ELKLAN training, this is an advanced course to deliver and support practitioners in helping children's language skills.
+The qualified teacher has also accessed ELKLAN training, this is an advanced course to deliver and support practitioners in helping children's language skills.

-Our Spring term focus on early reading and writing skills continues
+Spring Term continues to focus on early reading and writing